Doctors’ Notes

 Sometimes parents feel they know what’s causing the cry, and sometimes parents, despite the best of intentions and investigations, are totally stumped.
 If an obvious reason with a directed attempt to console an infant fails, or if you’re just not sure why the baby is crying, then sometimes trying these approaches may help:

-• A pacifier: even for breastfed infants (as long as breastfeeding child does start until breastfeeding is well established).
+- A pacifier: even for breastfed infants, if breastfeeding is well established

 The 5 S’s